Testnet is now LIVE at testnet.spacetimedb.com! NOTE: This is a testnet, and all data will be wiped periodically.

 }

-Our Person table also has a column for age.
+Our Person table also has an index on its age column.
 Unlike IDs, ages aren't unique.
 Filtering for every person who is 21, then, gives us an Iterator<Item = Person> rather than an Option<Person>.

 }